Brucknem/newbrucknem.github.io/_posts/2022-11-24-ricing-arch.md

 # Essential

 ## KDE Plasma and SDDM

+Before you proceed: If you decide to not install the `kde-applications`, first install [a terminal emulator](#a-terminal-emulator).
+If you forgot to install it before starting KDE Plasma you won't be able to access a terminal easily.

+BUT: You can always hit `CTRL+ALT+F2` to start a login shell and bypass the display manager or desktop environment.

 ```zsh
 # Install KDE Plasma
 sudo pacman -Syu plasma-meta       # Confirm everything with Enter